 - 7. (10 pts.)
 Depict a k-search-tree in which some label l occurs in two distinct locations, or explain clearly why no such tree exists. - 8.
-(10 pts.)
-Describe an efficient algorithm for locating a given label in a given k-search-tree (or determining that it is absent from the tree).
-Provide both a clear English description and pseudocode.
-Prove that the running time of your algorithm is O(h) where h is the height of the k-search-tree. - 9.
-(10 pts.)
-Describe an efficient algorithm for inserting a given label in a given k-search-tree (or determining that it is already in the tree).
-As in Question 8, provide both a clear English description and pseudocode, and prove that the running time of your algorithm is O(h) where h is the height of the k-search-tree. - 10.
-(10 pts.)
-Describe an efficient algorithm for removing a given label from a given k-search-tree (or determining that the tree does not contain that label).
-As in Question 8, provide both a clear English description and pseudocode, and prove that the running time of your algorithm is O(h) where h is the height of the k-search-tree. - 11.
+(30 pts.)
+Describe efficient algorithms for the following, using the k-search-trees defined earlier.
+For each algorithm, provide (1) a clear English description, (2) detailed pseudocode, and (3) a proof that the algorithm's running time is O(h) where h is the height of the k-search-tree. - (a) Locating a given label in the tree or determining that it is absent from the tree. - (b) Inserting a given label into the tree or determining that it is already in the tree. - (c) Removing a given label from the tree or determining that the tree does not contain that label. - 9.
 (10 pts.)
 Conduct an experimental evaluation of the three algorithms for the maximum contiguous subsequence sum problem described in the textbook.1 Ensure that your results are meaningful, given the limited clock accuracy and other factors.
 In your electronic submission, include a plain text ASCII file that tabulates the running times for input sequences of varying lengths.
 Describe in that file how the input sequences are generated, and why that generation process is suitable.
 (Example: Do not exclusively use sequences that contain only positive or only negative numbers.)
 Explain any discrepancies between your results and those predicted by the textbook.
 Also include in your submission a portable PDF [sic] file that depicts the running time data in a suitable graphical form.